julianpeeters/avrohugger/README.md

 Download the avrohugger-tools jar for Scala [2.10](https://search.maven.org/remotecontent?filepath=com/julianpeeters/avrohugger-tools_2.10/0.4.0/avrohugger-tools_2.10-0.4.0-assembly.jar) or Scala [2.11](https://search.maven.org/remotecontent?filepath=com/julianpeeters/avrohugger-tools_2.11/0.4.0/avrohugger-tools_2.11-0.4.0-assembly.jar)(20MB!) and use it like the avro-tools jar `Usage: [-string] (schema|protocol|datafile) input... outputdir`:

-- 'generate' generates Scala case class definitions java -jar /path/to/avrohugger-tools_2.11-0.4.0-assembly.jar generate schema user.avsc .
+'generate' generates Scala case class definitions:
+    java -jar /path/to/avrohugger-tools_2.11-0.4.0-assembly.jar generate schema user.avsc .

-- 'generate-specific' generates case class definitions that extend SpecificRecordBase java -jar /path/to/avrohugger-tools_2.11-0.4.0-assembly.jar generate-specific schema user.avsc .
+'generate-specific' generates case class definitions that extend SpecificRecordBase:
+    java -jar /path/to/avrohugger-tools_2.11-0.4.0-assembly.jar generate-specific schema user.avsc .

 ####`sbt-avrohugger`

 Also available as an sbt plugin [found here](https://github.com/julianpeeters/sbt-avrohugger) that adds a `generate` or `generate-specific` task to `compile` (an alternative to [macros](https://github.com/julianpeeters/avro-scala-macro-annotations)).

+## Warnings

+1) If your framework is one that relies on reflection to get the Schema, it will fail since Scala fields are private.
+Therefore preempt it by passing in a Schema to DatumReaders and DatumWriters (as in the Avro example above).

+2) Generated case class fields must be mutable (`var`) in order to be compatible with the SpecificRecord API.

 ## Future